awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-parallel-query.md

 ### Before Aurora MySQL 1\.23<a name="aurora-mysql-parallel-query-enabling-56"></a>

- For these older versions, you can enable and disable parallel query dynamically at both the global and session level for a DB instance by using the **aurora\_pq** option\.
-On clusters where the parallel query feature is available, the parameter is enabled by default\.
+ For these older versions, you can turn on and turn off parallel query dynamically at both the global and session level for a DB instance by using the **aurora\_pq** option\.
+On clusters where the parallel query feature is available, the parameter is turned on by default\.

 ```
 mysql> select @@aurora_pq;